-Financial accounting focuses on how to calculate whether the business has made a profit or a loss, this helps investors make choices about which companies to invest in.
-Management accounting looks more at what is likely to happen to the finances of the business in the future, it helps the managers in the business make decisions.
+Financial accounting focuses on how to calculate whether the business has made a profit or a loss.
+This helps investors make choices about which companies to invest in.
+Management accounting looks more at what is likely to happen to the finances of the business in the future, and helps the managers in the business make decisions.

 Both AS and A Level Accounting are assessed through a series of written examinations.
 There is no course work involved in the subjects.
-You take one exam for each of the units; so that’s two for the AS Level and a total of four for the full A Level.
-Any of the units can be retaken if you don’t do as well as you had hoped.
+You will do one three-hour exam at the end of the first year for the AS Level, and then complete the full A Level in the second year with two three-hour exams.
 The examinations are predominantly numerical but there is a theoretical element which makes up approximately 20% of the overall mark.